Creating manual tests using the web portal

 Each shared parameter set is a work item.
 From the Properties tab, you can view or make changes to this work item.
 For example, you can assign owners and track changes.

 From Microsoft Test Manager using Test Professional or Visual Studio Enterprise, you can view shared parameters for a test case but you cannot update them.
-To update shared parameters, you must use Team Web Access.
+To update shared parameters, you must use the web portal.
 There is a hyperlink in Microsoft Test Manager that takes you to the correct location to edit the shared parameters.

 Q: How do I reassign a test to another tester?